t3chou/haskell-game-of-life/README.md

 A59023999, A59023768, A59025027

 ## Overview
-This project implements Conway's Game of Life using Haskell, a language ideal for modeling complex mathematical concepts with clarity.
-The Game of Life, a zero-player game, evolves from an initial state, demonstrating emergent behavior from simple rules.
+This project implements Conway's Game of Life by using Haskell, which is ideal for modeling complex mathematical concepts with clarity.
+The Game of Life, a zero-player game, evolves from an initial state, showing emergent behavior from some simple rules.
 Haskell's strong typing, pure functional nature, and lazy evaluation align perfectly with this simulation.

 ## Game Description
 The Game of Life occurs on an infinite grid of cells, each alive or dead, changing states based on neighboring cells.
 The rules are: